Elevating the mind

 Essential to a PES education is the regular opportunity to experience learning.
 Pop into our classrooms to find sixth graders using physics to test their hand-made marshmallow rockets, fourth graders building a sugar cube Great Wall of China or kindergarteners performing as Presidents in their simulated wax museum.
 To make learning come alive, our students must be regularly engaged in dynamic and meaningful experimentation, simulation, Socratic dialogue, group projects, writing workshop and more.

 As part of our focus on experiential learning, PES students take regular field trips to experience first-hand accounts of history, science, art and literature.
-Field trips include:
+Examples of field trips include:

 - Dissecting cow eyes at Catawba Science Center